rchapman2022/HuPat-BIOI48790/README.md

 - 03/28/2022 - Continued front-end modification and began developing PHP back-end
 - 03/31/2022 - Developed, tested, and completed a python script to automate data acquisition
 - 04/03/2022 - Connected and finalized PHP back-end and HTML front-end integration
-- 04/05/2022 - Added supporting code comments and tweaked search result posting events
+- 04/05/2022 - Added supporting code comments, tweaked search result posting events, modified database schema and aquisition script to be able to hold entrie without a reference genome (either a representative genome or no genome), and updated front-end to handle entries with no RefSeq assembly